 These are just a few ideas of what you could do with your photos from abroad.
 Did we leave anything creative off our list?
 Tell us in the comments!

-Author: Mylaica Conner
+Authored by: Mylaica Conner